jwharrie/React-Savings-Calculator/README.md

 For calculations to occur, you must input the **number of months**.

-Inputting values results in the app displaying your **new amount** after your period of time and the **amount your account earned from interest only** (excluding monthly contributions).
+After inputting values into an account, the account displays your **new amount** after your period of time and the **amount your account earned from interest only** (excluding monthly contributions).

+If using multiple accounts, a **grand total** for new amounts and interest earned will display.

 As this app uses the React framework, the UI will dynamically change after each change in input.